go-compression/go-compression.github.io/site/algorithms/lzss.md

 The last piece to the puzzle is something you might have noticed if you're already trying to compress large file: the search buffer gets **big**.
 Let's say we're compressing a 1 Gb file.
 After we go over each character, we add it to the search buffer and continue, though each iteration we also search the entire search buffer for certain characters.
 This quickly adds up for larger files.
 In our 1 Gb file scenario, near the end we'll have to search almost 1 billion bytes to **encode a single character**.

 It should be pretty obvious that this _very inefficient_.
-And unfortunately, there is no magic solution, you have to make a tradeoff.
+And unfortunately, there is no magic solution.
+You have to make a tradeoff.
 With every compression algorithm you have to decide between speed and compression ratio.
 Do you want a fast algorithm that can't reduce the file size very much, or a slow algorithm that reduces the file size more?
 The answer is: it depends.
 And so, the tradeoff in LZ77's case is to create a "sliding window".
 ![](/assets/LZ3.png)

 The "sliding window" is actually quite simple, all you do is cap off the maximum size of the search buffer.
 When you add a character to the search buffer that makes it larger than the maximum size of the sliding window then you remove the first character.
 That way the window is "sliding" as you move through the file, and the algorithm doesn't slow down!